Common Remora

 A Clingy Fish

-A remora detaches itself to snatch up the bits and pieces of food that its host has carelessly missed, but it may also eat plankton and small fish — as well as parasites that infest its host's body.
-More recently, it has been suggested the remora may sustain itself on the faeces of its host, however, this claim is slightly dubious.
+Its host also provides onboard meal service.
+A remora will detach itself to snatch up bits and pieces of food that its host has carelessly missed, or eat plankton and small fish — as well as parasites — that infest its host's body.
+More recently, it’s been suggested that the remora may sustain itself on the faeces of its host.
+However, this claim, much like the nutritional value of such a meal, is a little dubious.

 Friend or Parasite?

-Is the remora a friend to the larger animals on which it hitches a ride or is it a freeloading parasite?
-While it may seem like it's taking advantage of its hosts — like a friend that sits in your car, insists you take him wherever you go, and snatches up your leftover food scraps — the remora may not actually be parasitic.
-Many consider it to be a commensal fish, meaning that the remora benefits without either helping or harming the host (the relationship may specifically be phoresy; where one animal temporarily travels on the body of another without being a parasite).
-Others suggest that the relationship is mutualistic; the remora gets a ride and protection, while the host gets a cleaning — the remora eats the parasites off of the host's body.
-Whether the benefit of removing potentially disease-causing parasites outweighs being slowed down (through hydrodynamical drag) by a bodily hitchhiker for months at a time is up for debate.
+Is the remora a friend to the animals on which it hitches a ride or is it a freeloading parasite?
+While it may seem to take advantage of its hosts — like a friend that sits in your car, insists you take him wherever you go, and snatches up your leftover food scraps — the remora may not actually be so bad.
+Many consider it to be a commensal fish, meaning that the remora itself benefits without either helping or harming its host — more specifically, the relationship may be phoresy, wherein one animal temporarily travels on the body of another without harming them.
+Others suggest that the relationship is mutualistic; the remora gets a ride and protection, while the host gets a cleaning (with the remora eating potentially disease-causing parasites off of the host's body).
+But whether the benefits of a parasite cleanse outweigh dragging along a bodily hitchhiker for months at a time, possibly hampering speed and increasing energy expenditure, is up for debate.

-Can we get the opinion of one of its hosts?
-An alternative name for the common remora is the "shark sucker".
-So, do sharks appreciate this close companionship?
-Unfortunately, it's unknown if sharks just tolerate these clingy fish or just aren't swift enough to catch them.
-However, few remora have ever been found in a shark's stomach — although some smaller ones have been found inside a shark's mouth, clinging to the roof.
-Some observers have even reported that sharks will slow down to accommodate for the remoras.
+Can we get the opinion of one of its hosts?¹ Common remoras (Remora remora) are also known as "shark suckers".
+So, do sharks appreciate their close companionship?
+Unfortunately, it's hard to tell if sharks tolerate these clingy fish or are simply not fast enough to catch them.
+Very few remora have been found in a shark's stomach — although some smaller ones have been found inside a shark's mouth, clinging alive to the roof.
+Some observers have even reported that sharks will slow down to accommodate for the remoras’ swim speed, allowing them to catch up and latch on.
 A win for friendship?
-Maybe, but the remora might also just be too small — growing between 30 to 110 cm (12 - 43 in) long, depending on the species — to be worth the sharks' efforts to catch and eat it.
-It may come down to the species of shark; while some, like sandbar and lemon sharks, act aggressively towards remoras, others don't seem to mind their super-dependent disposition.
+Maybe.
+Alternatively, the remora might just be too small — growing between 30 to 110 cm (12 - 43 in) long, depending on the species — and fast to be worth a shark’s effort to catch and eat it.
+It may also come down to the species of shark.
+While some, like sandbar and lemon sharks, act aggressively towards remoras, others don't seem to mind their super-dependent dispositions.

 Length // Common remora grows up to 86 cm (34 in), other species from 30 to 110 cm (12 - 43 in)